ripalnakiya/Cpp-Notes/Files/7_Inheritance.md

 - Derived classes already exists, but to simplify things we make a generalized Base class.
 - We can use a generalized(same) name for different classes : polymorphic
 - For example, Car - Innova, Swift, Fortuner
+  - We only need to learn How to Drive a car, then we can ride any car we want (Innova, Swift, Fortuner)
 - Purpose of Generalization is to achieve `Polymorphism`

 Specialization